 Using the above whole step/half step sequence recognize that the F Major Scale follows this exactly.

-From F to G is a WHOLE STEP, From G to A is a WHOLE STEP.
-From A to B-flat is a HALF STEP, from B-flat to C is a WHOLE STEP.
+F to G is a WHOLE STEP.
+From G to A is a WHOLE STEP.
+A to B-flat is a HALF STEP.
+Then from B-flat to C is a WHOLE STEP.

-From C to D is a WHOLE STEP, from D to E is a WHOLE STEP.
-From E to F is a HALF STEP.
+Next play C to D is as a WHOLE STEP.
+D to E is a WHOLE STEP.
+Finally, from E to F is a HALF STEP.

 F Major Arpeggio

-View the piano video tutorial below for a full demonstration of the F major scale and arpeggio on piano.
+Now you are ready to view the piano video tutorial below for a full demonstration of the F major scale and arpeggio.